Do you want full bouncy hair with less damage?

 Small Rollers: (1/4-3/8 of an inch) These rollers are ideal if you want tighter curls, or have shorter hair, however they will not give the hair much body.

-To pick the correct roller I would ask you these questions:
+To pick the correct roller I would ask yourself these questions:

-- Do you want volume to your hair?
+- Do I want volume to my hair?

-- Do you want to tight curl, curl, wave or just a bounce?
+- Do I want to tight curl, curl, wave or just a bounce?